 Mylon Trading: A great spot for books on religion, art, literature and some fiction with a focus on Hindu culture and spirituality.
 Some introductory books available for children.
 My children like the Chhota Bheem series about good values.

 Tengku Klana, Klang

 The ‘Little India’ in Klang can be accessed via KTM Komuter if not driving.
 There are some ‘mega’ stores that offer all festive needs.
 During the run up to the festival, they sometimes have performances at night – singing, dancing and entertainment.
 However, they start quite late.
 With small kids, it is best to get there early in the morning before the heat and heaving crowds.
 Parking is also not easily available, so you do need to walk a bit.

 Gayathri Silks, Sri Kumaran Silks and Ajunta are a series of large stores with everything and anything, from sarees (the trick is to tell them to work around your budget, otherwise, they will show you the high end kanjivarams and fancy silks), kurtas, salwars to accessories and kids outfits.
 The brassware is particularly good with reasonably priced options.

 Aboorvas: For incense, camphor and crystals, Aboorvas is well-stocked.

-This annual bazaar bustles with stalls peddling all festive season requirements from decorative items to seasonal snacks.
+The annual Deepavali bazaar bustles with stalls peddling all festive season requirements from decorative items to seasonal snacks.
 The location of Bukit Jalil provides ample parking.
 It gets busier as the festival draws close so try to go early.